powsybl/powsybl-open-rao/tests/README.md

 ## Contributing
 If your development changes a behavior, you may need to update the tests.
-- If you add a new behavior to OpenRAO, try to add new "features" that test this behavior, in different contexts
+- If you add a new behavior to OpenRAO, try to add new "scenarios" that test this behavior, in different contexts
 - If you changed or improved some behavior and broke a test, you have to update it.
-Whenever possible, instead of only changing a given test, try to duplicate it in order to test the old behavior (if it is still possible, using a specific configuration), and the new one, in two different features.
+Whenever possible, instead of only changing a given test, try to duplicate it in order to test the old behavior (if it is still possible, using a specific configuration), and the new one, in two different scenarios.

 > Note: Please read the other contribution guidelines [here](../CONTRIBUTING.md).